A Centerless Virasoro Algebra of Master Symmetries for the Ablowitz-Ladik Hierarchy: Introduction

-However, to represent the Virasoro algebra of master symmetries, what we shall need is a basis of the ring $\mathbb{C}[z,z^{-1}]$ of \emph{Laurent polynomials} in which both the operators of multiplication by $z$ and $z^{-1}$ admit nice matrix representations.
-Thus, we shall adopt the more recent point of view of Nenciu \cite{N} who used the celebrated Cantero, Moral and Velázquez matrices (CMV matrices in short) to obtain a Lax pair representation for the AL hierarchy in the special defocusing case, that is when $y_n=\overline{x_n}$.
+However, to represent the Virasoro algebra of master symmetries, what we shall need is a~basis of the ring $\mathbb{C}\big[z,z^{-1}\big]$ of \emph{Laurent polynomials} in which both the operators of multiplication by $z$ and $z^{-1}$ admit nice matrix representations.
+Thus, we shall adopt the more recent point of view of Nenciu~\cite{N} who used the celebrated Cantero, Moral and Vel\'azquez matrices (CMV matrices in short) to obtain a~Lax pair representation for the AL hierarchy in the special defocusing case, that is when $y_n=\overline{x_n}$.
 We can now describe the content of our paper.

-To deal with the general AL hierarchy, in Section 2, we first develop a slight generalization of the CMV matrices as introduced in \cite{CMV}.
-The generalized CMV matrices are \emph{pentadiagonal} (semi-infinite) matrices $A_1, A_2$ which will represent multiplication by $z$ in bases of \emph{bi-orthogonal Laurent polynomials} \footnote{The paper \cite{CMV} considers the case of a sesquilinear \emph{hermitian} quasi-definite form on $\mathbb{C}[z,z^{-1}]$ satisfying the Toeplitz condition, dealing thus with orthogonal instead of bi-orthogonal Laurent polynomials.} , which will be denoted by $f(z)=(f_n(z))_{n\geq 0}$ and $g(z)=(g_n(z))_{n\geq 0}$, satisfying $\mathcal{L}(f_m,g_n)=\delta_{m,n}h_n$ and the five-term recurrence relations
+To deal with the general AL hierarchy, in Section~\ref{Section2}, we f\/irst develop a~slight generalization of the CMV matrices as introduced in~\cite{CMV}.
+The generalized CMV matrices are \emph{pentadiagonal} (semi-inf\/inite) matrices $A_1$, $A_2$ which will represent multiplication by $z$ in bases of \emph{bi-orthogonal Laurent polynomials}\footnote{The paper~\cite{CMV} considers the case of a~sesquilinear \emph{hermitian} quasi-def\/inite form on $\mathbb{C}[z,z^{-1}]$ satisfying the Toeplitz condition, dealing thus with orthogonal instead of bi-orthogonal Laurent polynomials.}, which will be denoted by $f(z)=(f_n(z))_{n\geq 0}$ and $g(z)=(g_n(z))_{n\geq 0}$, satisfying $\mathcal{L}[f_m,g_n]=\delta_{m,n}h_n$ and the f\/ive-term recurrence relations

 In these bases, we shall have that